The question is, “Should I be concerned about watery chicken poop?”. The answer is yes.

-Through monitoring of your chickens’ fecal matter, you can easily find out if something is wrong.
+By monitoring of your chickens’ fecal matter, you can easily find out if something is wrong.
 But you should be sure enough to avoid overreacting to any sudden observable changes or any sick birds.

 The normal chicken droppings are characterized by a few shades of brown combined with some sort of fairly solid and fluffy white coloration on top.

-When you notice some black droppings you should find out if one or a handful of your birds is sick.
-In most cases, the black droppings is an indication of blood in the chickens’ stool.
+When you notice some black droppings, you should find out if one or a handful of your birds is sick.
+In most cases, the black droppings are an indication of blood in the chickens’ stool.

 The presence of blood in the poop should be treated with a lot of care because it shows that your bird is more likely to be experiencing internal bleeding.

 An important thing for most backyard chicken keepers is to know the differences in the chicken poop and what could be causing such changes.

 The following is a comprehensive analysis of common colors and their causes in chicken poop:

-If you spot greenish droppings in your chicken coop, just know that one or a few of your birds have internal worms, suffering from the deadly Avian flu or have Marek’s disease.
+If you spot greenish droppings in your chicken coop, just know that one or a few of your birds have internal worms, suffer from the deadly Avian flu or have Marek’s disease.

 Such products make the chicken poop to look green as an indication of spending most of their time free-ranging or consuming leafy green treats in your garden.

-If you noticed a sick chicken in your flock and there are numerous cases of greenish poop becoming water, unlike the normal droppings.
+If you notice a sick chicken in your flock and there are numerous cases of greenish poop becoming water unlike the normal droppings.